kanpei-lang/gc/README.md

 sudo make install
 ```

 The headers will be copied to `/usr/include` and the library will be copied to `/usr/lib` so superuser privileges are required for the install.
-The library may be linked in `g++` using the `-lkanpei_gc` command line option.
+The library may be linked in `g++` using the `-lkanpei_lang_gc` command line option.
 For more information regarding integration with the Kanpei garbage collector, see [usage.md](usage.md).

 ## Running tests
 The `Makefile` bundled with this repository be used to build and run the garbage collector unit tests and automatically evaluate test coverage.